Essential Winemakers of Italy

 My list has historically — and will continue to have — a bit of a bend toward Piedmont, especially its heart, The Langhe.
-This is where I had my “a-ha” moment with wine many years ago.
-As a result, it has become an area of speciality and emphasis.
-But Piedmont also dominates this list because of it’s trinity of grapes: most producers make a Dolcetto, a Barbera and a Nebbiolo (usually a Barolo or Barbaresco or both, as well as an entry-level Nebbiolo).
+This is where I had my “a-ha” moment with wine many years ago, and as a result, it has become an area of speciality and emphasis.
+But Piedmont has added intrigued because it is flush with compelling grapes: many producers make a Dolcetto, a Barbera and a Nebbiolo (usually a Barolo or Barbaresco or both, as well as an entry-level Nebbiolo).
 While Barolo and Barbaresco often hog the spotlight, Dolcetto and Barbera are ready young, and totally enchanting in their own right.
-Because of these two grapes, the Langhe’s winemakers have an easier time meeting the Essential Winemaker criteria of three different outstanding wines across their portfolio.
+And let’s not forget about Freisa, Grignolino, Arneis, Cortese, Timorasso and Moscato.